GLOBAL MARKETS-World stocks claw back losses but set for second weekly fall

 * Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh

-LONDON, Nov 17 (Reuters) - World stocks clawed back more losses on Friday after spending much of the week in the red, helped by signs of progress in U.S. tax reform and strong corporate results, though many hurdles remain to secure passage of a tax cut deal.
+LONDON, Nov 17 (Reuters) - World stocks continued to claw back losses on Friday after spending much of the week in the red, boosted by signs of progress in U.S. tax reform and strong corporate results.

 The U.S. House of Representatives passed a tax overhaul expected to boost share prices if it becomes law.
 The legislative battle now shifts to the Senate.

-Despite their bounceback, however, global stocks were still on track for a second straight week of losses, their longest losing streak since August.
+Despite a bounceback, however, global stocks were still on track for their second straight week of losses, their longest weekly losing streak since August.

+The U.S. Treasury yield curve remained on investors’ radar, reaching its flattest levels in a decade, reflecting a belief that the Federal Reserve will continue to raise interest rates.

 The MSCI world equity index, which tracks shares in 47 countries was up 0.1 percent on the day, but was heading for a 0.1 percent fall on the week.

-“European equity markets are trading in the red this morning and while this is being attributed to downgrades and earnings, I think it’s simply part of a broader move away from risk and a decision to lock in some profits,” said OANDA markets analyst Craig Erlam.
+Investors breathed a little easier on Friday, with high yield “junk” bond prices also recovering and market volatility easing.

-But it has been a bruising week, with global high yield bond markets also on course for a second straight week of losses - for the first time in a year - and Wall Street volatility at its highest in three months.
-On Friday, however, high yield “junk” bond prices recovered and market volatility also eased.
+But it’s been a bruising week – the U.S. yield curve flattened for the third week in a row, global high yield bond markets were on course for a second straight week of losses (the last time that happened was a year ago) and Wall Street volatility hit its highest in three months.

-The U.S. Treasury yield curve remained on investors’ radar, reaching its flattest level in a decade, reflecting a belief that the Federal Reserve will continue to raise interest rates, pushing yields on the short end higher.
+On Friday the U.S. yield curve flattened again on expectations the Fed will keep tightening policy, pushing yields on the short end higher.
 At the same time, U.S. inflation, although trending higher, will likely remain subdued, limiting yields on longer-dated bonds.

 The spread between U.S. 2-year and 10-year yields narrowed 1.6 basis points.
 It was last at 64.34 basis points.

-In Europe, German yields steadied but remained on track for their biggest weekly drop since the European Central Bank’s meeting at the end of October, as the stock market wobble pushed cash towards safe-haven assets.
+In Europe, German yields steadied but remained on track for their biggest weekly drop since the end-October ECB meeting, as the stock market wobble pushed cash towards safe-haven assets.

 “The risk asset recovery and a more negative technical picture have put some pressure on bond markets,” Societe Generale strategists wrote, adding, however, that they don’t expect a wider sell-off.

-ECB President Mario Draghi said the central bank’s decision to extend the programme until September 2018 was key in pushing market expectations for the first rate hike further into the future.
+ECB President Mario Draghi said on Friday the central bank’s decision to extend the programme until September 2018 was key in pushing market expectations for the first rate hike further into the future.

 Meanwhile the U.S. dollar was dented by a report that Special Counsel Robert Mueller’s team last month subpoenaed President Donald Trump’s campaign for documents containing specified Russian keywords from more than a dozen officials.